BC-Docker-Guides/bc-docker-guides.github.io/guides/docker_win10_localonly.md

 Next part will be the option to chose if we need the test toolkit to beinstalled.
 > ![](/assets/images/local10/image12.png)

-The Test Toolkit is primarily used for developers or consultants who will be running Testing tools against customizations, and will covered in this guide.
+The Test Toolkit is primarily used for developers or consultants who will be running Testing tools against customizations, and will not be covered in this guide.

 We will pick the default option "**d**" for "No Test Toolkit needed", followed by submitting it with the **ENTER** key.